Investment

 Investor Relations

 Maintain transparent and honest communication with investors.
 Provide regular updates on financial performance, milestones, and strategic plans to foster trust and facilitate future funding rounds.
+This includes maintaining strong relationships with various types of investors, such as a venture capital fund, which often requires tailored communication and reporting.

 Addressing these legal and administrative considerations meticulously streamlines the fundraising process, attracts investors, and supports sustainable growth and success.